What Is Landscape Photography?

 - Canvas Prints: Printed on museum-grade canvas, these prints are heavily-textured which can obscure fine details.
 This is fine for wide landscapes that do not feature fine details but not suitable for intimate landscape photography.

-- Metal Dye-Sublimation: Dye-sublimation metal prints are created on thin sheets of aluminum that have had a fine art photography print “baked into the metal” through a high-pressure thermal transfer process.
+- Metal Dye-Sublimation: Dye-sublimation metal prints are created on thin sheets of aluminum that have had a print “baked into the metal” through a high-pressure thermal transfer process.
 This is the most durable type of substrate and print finish which makes metal prints suitable for high-traffic areas such as hotel lobbies and medical offices.
-This is the most common type of fine art landscape photography print available today.
+This is the most common type of print substrate available today.

 Where To Buy Fine Art Landscape Photography Prints